infinum/qa-handbook/Tools/Using Charles.md

 ```

 Now just add `repeat 99` in front of your cURL command, execute it in your terminal of choice, and you're off to the races. :)

+The nice thing with cURL commands is that you can easily share them with the rest of the team.

 ---